 Equipment purchases -- On February 22, 1994, the Company executed an agreement with Input/Output, Inc. (I/O) under which I/O will notify the Company of any inquiries it receives to lease I/O's channel boxes and other peripheral equipment in North and South America and will allow the Company the opportunity to provide such leasing.
 In the event the Company and a prospective customer are unable to reach agreement on such leases in a 72-hour period, I/O shall have the right to offer the equipment for lease to the prospective customer.
-Effective June 1, 1996, the Company entered into an agreement with I/O to amend the terms of and extend the Exclusive Lease Referral Agreement through May 31, 2000.
-Under the I/O Agreement as amended, the Company must purchase an aggregate of \$13.25 million of I/O equipment as follows: \$3.0 million of I/O equipment between June 1 and November 30, 1996 (the "Renewal purchase"), with a minimum of \$1.5 million of I/O equipment.
+Effective June 1, 1996, the Company entered into an agreement with I/O to amend the terms of and extend the Exclusive lease Referral Agreement through May 31, 2000.
+Under the I/O Agreement as amended, the Company must purchase an aggregate of \$13.25 million of I/O equipment as follows: \$3.0 million of I/O equipment between June 1 and November 30, 1996 (the "Renewal purchase"), with a minimum of \$1.5 million to be purchased by August 31, 1996.
+Thereafter, from January 1, 1997 through May 31, 1997, the Company must purchase at least an aggregate of \$1.25 million of I/O equipment.
 In each of the years from June 1, 1997 through May 31, 1997, June 1 through May 31, 1999 and June 1, 1999 through May 31, 2000, the Company must purchase at least an aggregate of \$3.0 million of I/O equipment (of an aggregate additional \$10.25 million after the \$3.0 million Renewal Purchase is made).
-As of October 31, 1997, the Company believes it has fulfilled the terms of the agreement, including the minimum purchase commitments through such date.
+As of July 31, 1997, the Company believes it has fulfilled the terms of the agreement, including the minimum purchase commitments through such date.

 In September 1996, the Company entered into two agreements with the Sercel subsidiaries of Compagnie Generale de Geophysique ("Sercel").
 One agreement, the Exclusive Equipment Lease Agreement provides that until December 31, 1999, the Company will be Sercel's short-term leasing representative throughout the world and that Sercel will refer to the Company all requests it receives from its customers to lease its 3-D data acquisition equipment and other field equipment.
 The second agreement, the Commercial Representation Agreement, provides that until September 19, 1999, subject to certain termination after September 19, 1998, the Company will be Sercel's exclusive sales agent in Canada.
 In connection with entering into this agreement, the Company established an office in Calgary, Alberta, Canada in November 1996.
-As of October 31, 1997, the Company believes it has fulfilled the terms of the agreement, including the minimum purchase commitments.
+As of July 31, 1997, the Company believes it has fulfilled the terms of the agreement, including the minimum purchase commitments.